Offline access to Bluebeam Studio Files in Revu 2018

 Offline Mode in Studio Projects – You can synchronize all or part of a Studio Project’s folder hierarchy locally onto a device so the files remain accessible without requiring an active Internet connection to Studio.

 Synchronizing Project Files – In order to use a Project file while offline, the file must first be downloaded to your device as a locally cached copy that can be viewed when offline.
-These files will used to update the server copy when you get internet access.
+These files and folders will be used to update the server copy when you get internet access.